AdrMJ/front-end-projects/README.md

 ### Clouds And Stars Animation
 ![image](https://github.com/AdrMJ/frontend-projects/assets/101901718/49cac20a-dc22-4fcf-a25f-1c2c98a75d18)

+# Testing

+## The Way

+  I verified that my HTML elements were rendered correctly (Ensure that the 'if' and 'switch' statements correctly display alternate elements when the value changes).
+I utilized Jasmine to create spies for my services.
+I conducted tests on the subscription functionality.

-# Future
+## Future
-I've begun implementing tests using Karma and Jasmine within the project.
-As I progress, I'll continue to update the repository with these tests and provide detailed descriptions of the testing methodology employed for each component.
+  I need to tidy up some code; it's currently disorganized and messy.
+Once I'm done, I'll proceed to publish the changes.

 # Future
   This repository is a work in progress.
 More projects will be added in the future, and existing projects will be refined.

 # License

   This project is licensed under the [MIT License](https://opensource.org/license/mit/).